terryjbates/redis-apache-rewrite/README.md

     RewriteMap foomap prg:/path/to/script/redis-read-keys.py
     RewriteRule ^/foo/(.*)$  ${foomap:$1|http://localhost/foo/index.html/} [NE,L,R]

 It is now possible to manage rewrites by simply doing Redis command line operations.
-There are some bonuses to using Redis
+There are added benefits to using Redis and not just shoving these items into a text file or DBM.

 Statistics collecting
 =====================